Rules & Policies

-Dogs - There will be no dogs or pets allowed on the course at events associated with triathlon, for the saftey of all our partipants.
+Dogs - There will be no dogs or pets allowed on the course at events associated with a multi-sport race, per USAT Rules and for the safety of all our participants.

 Event Survey – We want to hear about your experience.
 Shortly after the event, you will receive an email with a link to an online survey that will ask you questions about your participation in the event.
 The information gathered from this survey will help us continue to provide you with the best possible race experience in future years.
 Thanks in advance for your participation in this important process.

 Finish Line Policy – Each athlete will be given adequate time to catch their breath and celebrate their accomplishment.
 We ask that each athlete immediately continue on to the food tent & Expo, as not to interfere with other finishers and ensure the safety of participants, volunteers and fans.
 Allow yourself time to receive your finisher medal, water bottle, recovery drink & fruit and EXIT the finish tent.
 The finish tent can get crowded.
 Athletes will NOT BE ALLOWED to loiter or wait for friends to finish.

 Hydration - The best hydration strategy for endurance athletes is to maintain focus on staying fully hydrated beginning one week before race day, but good hydration is especially critical for two or three days prior to the race.
 Please consider hydration as a key to having your best race and avoiding a visit with the medics!